robotic-esp/latexpresents/readme.md

 ## Slide Decorations
 Slides are decorated by the layout commands with a slide number in the bottom right, optional title and optional subtitle in the top left (specified as per Beamer), a slide number in the bottom right, optional logos in the bottom left, and optional pictures of collaborators in the top right.

+Note that if a title is present, then space is reserved in the title block for a subtitle even if one is not given.
+This is to make all slides start at the same vertical position, regardless of their specific titling.
+If no title is given, then no space is reserved for a title block.

 ```tex
 \begin{frame}
   %Layout command